 3. Nucleic Acid Test (NAT) - It is a highly efficient test with greater accuracy.
 Since it is costly, it is not routinely done.
 It is advised in people with high-risk exposure.
 This test detects the infection after ten days to thirty-three days of exposure.
 The first two are routine tests, whereas a nucleic acid test is recommended in patients at higher risk.
 Depending upon the window period (the time between the exposure of HIV and its detection in the body), the tests are recommended.
 Initially, an antibody or antigen-antibody test is done.
 Depending upon the type of test, the follow-up tests are planned.
 If the initial test is a rapid test and if it is positive, then one must consult a doctor for follow-ups.
 If the initial test is a laboratory one, and if found positive, the lab will conduct the follow-up test on the same blood sample that was given during the initial test.
 The HIV tests are very accurate, and follow-up tests are done for surety.

 4. Enzyme-Linked Immunosorbent Assay (ELISA) - It is a common laboratory test to measure the concentration of antibodies or antigens in a solution.
 There are different generations of ELISA.
 The first generation uses lysed (dead) viral cells as antigens, and the third generation uses synthetic peptides as antigens.
 The fourth generation is the newer generation of ELISA that helps in the simultaneous detection of HIV antigens and antibodies, while the other generations only measured antibodies.

-5. Chemiluminescence Microparticle Immunoassay (CMIA) Test- It is a useful test that helps in the qualitative identification of HIV p24 antigen.
-It is similar to the p24 test and checks for both antigen and antibody.
+5. Chemiluminescence Microparticle Immunoassay (CMIA) Test- It is a useful test that helps in the qualitative identification of HIV p24 antigens.
+It is similar to the p24 test and checks for both antigen and antibodies.